-We have expanded the reach and impact of our services this past year by collaborating with international, national, provincial/territorial, regional, and community-based organizations and institutions across many jurisdictions.
+We have expanded the reach and impact of our services by collaborating with international, national, provincial/territorial, regional, and community-based organizations and institutions across many jurisdictions.
 Key highlights include:

 - Collaborating with community-based organizations, including integrated youth services and hubs in multiple jurisdictions across Canada.

-Highlight in practice: Stepped Care 2.0 in the Northwest Territories
+Highlight in practice: SC2.0 in the Northwest Territories

-In March 2020, the Government of the Northwest Territories partnered with the Mental Health Commission of Canada and Stepped Care Solutions to implement SC2.0, with the goal of increasing access to mental health and wellness services.
+In March 2020, the Government of the Northwest Territories partnered with the Mental Health Commission of Canada and SCS to implement SC2.0 and increase access to mental health and wellness services.

-Through a combination of training, community engagement, and service development and improvements, SC2.0 has helped transform the way mental health and wellness services are delivered to better meet the needs of Northwest Territories residents.
+Through training, community engagement, and service development and improvements, SC2.0 has helped transform the way mental health and wellness services are delivered to better meet the needs of Northwest Territories residents.

 Key outcomes include: